osgi/osgi.enroute.site/_appnotes/concurrency.md

 Once the thread has the lock, it will perform a read barrier, ensuring that the cache and the main memory are synchronized.
 This brings us in the wonderful position that we are the only thread that owns the locked object and has a correct view of main memory.
+This of course does not mean other threads see the same main memory.
+Other threads should defer working with these variables except when inside a synchronized block that protects them.

 We can now read, make a decision on the value, and write without having to worry that other threads interfere if they lock on the same